 Blue Rodeo is heading back to Sunderland!

-The Sunderland Lions Club is pleased to announce that Blue Rodeo will be performing at the Sunderland Memorial Arena in Sunderland, Ontario on Friday May 25, 2012 at 7:30 p.m., doors opening at 7:00 p.m.
-Special guests, The Devin Cuddy Band and My Kind of Karma will open the show.
+The Sunderland Lions Club is pleased to announce that Blue Rodeo will be performing at the Sunderland Memorial Arena in Sunderland, Ontario on Friday June 5, 2015 doors opening at 7:30 p.m.
+Special guests, The Devin Cuddy Band will open the show.

 The definition of a rebel is someone who goes against the grain.
 For close to thirty years now, Blue Rodeo has taken the road less travelled - and succeeded far beyond anyone’s expectations.
 The band emerged in the early 80’s as a countrified rock band in the era of hair metal and glossy pop.
 Despite sticking out like a sore thumb (or maybe because of it), their single “Try” became omni-present on radio across Canada and set in motion a three decade long career of headlining every club, theatre and arena in Canada.
 In 1993, when grunge rock was squeezing commercial rock off the radio, they recorded their most acoustic album,Five Days In July, and scored their biggest hit selling over a half million copies of that one record alone.
 And now, the Canadian Music Hall of Fame band has relased their 13th studio album In Our Nature, being hailed by critics as among the best of their career.

 In the beginning critics scrambled to describe Blue Rodeo’s sound, comparing them to everyone from The Flying Burrito Brothers to the Eagles and The Beatles.
 Today, Blue Rodeo is compared to no one.
 Ever-evolving, it is a testament to Blue Rodeo’s creativity that the band can endure a lifetime of challenges and continue to make music that all Canadians can call their own.